You’ll find Jeff’s version of the same trip in 5 parts (about an hour) right here.

-There were a few mozzies at night, but they were nothing compared to the blood suckers I’ve experienced at places like Shady Camp out of Darwin.
+There were a few mozzies at night, but they were nothing compared to the blood suckers I’ve experienced in the Top End.
 So all in all, no drama.

 Today, our fifth on the river, we expected to break out of the clogged-up side streams of the last two days and get on the deep, open channel which led right through Geikie Gorge national park, not far from Fitzroy Crossing.